ExpressJet: Corporate independence

-2007 partnerships
+2007 and 2010 partnerships

-In March 2007, ExpressJet operated four of its Embraer 145 jets on JetBlue routes while JetBlue's Embraer 190 jets were being serviced.
+In March 2007, ExpressJet operated four of its Embraer ERJ 145 jets on JetBlue routes while JetBlue's Embraer 190 jets were being serviced.

-In June 2007, the airline began service at LAX to western ski markets and Mexico on behalf of Delta Air Lines under the Delta Connection banner using 10 EMB 145XR aircraft.
+In June 2007, the airline began service at LAX to western ski markets and Mexico on behalf of Delta Air Lines under the Delta Connection banner using 10 ERJ 145 aircraft.
 In July 2007, the agreement was increased to 18 aircraft.
 In July 2008, the agreement was terminated and ExpressJet ended all Delta Connection flying by September 1.

 Shortly after announcing the end of its agreement with Delta, ExpressJet announced on July 8, 2008, that it would also end its independent ExpressJet-branded flying on September 2 due to the oil price increases since 2003.
 This resulted in the furlough of 347 pilots.

 In September 2007, the airline agreed to provide feeder service for Frontier Airlines from Denver International Airport while federal certification for Frontier's Lynx Aviation turboprop subsidiary was underway.
 ExpressJet flew to 5 cities from Frontier's Denver hub using 50-seat ERJ 145 regional jets until Frontier's subsidiary, Lynx Aviation, received DOT approval in December 2007.
 As of December 7, ExpressJet discontinued providing feeder service for Frontier Airlines.

 In April 2008, SkyWest, Inc. proposed an acquisition of ExpressJet at a price of $23.50/share.
 ExpressJet Holdings Inc. said its special committee unanimously rejected the proposal.
 SkyWest rescinded the offer in early June after ExpressJet Holdings and Continental signed a new 7-year Capacity Purchase Agreement.
 This proposal was ultimately not successful.